alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/4_hybridController.md

 {
 	// ...

-	// Return a phax reation with a success or failure notification return $this->get('phax')->reaction(array(
+	// Return a phax reation with a list of entities return $this->get('phax')->reaction(array(
 		'comments'   => $comments,
 	));